 Amber Paige Holt, 24, was named as the EggGirl who allegedly attempted to egg Prime Minister Scott Morrison at a Country Women’s Association event on Tuesday morning.

-The egg missed Morrison and ended up unbroken on the ground, she was apprehended by the Prime Minister’s Federal Police security detail, an elderly CWA member was knocked over when Holt tried to escape.
+The egg missing Morrison and ending up unbroken on the ground, she was apprehended by the Prime Minister’s Federal Police security detail.
+An elderly CWA member was knocked over when Holt tried to escape.

 Holt was obviously encouraged by the praise EggBoy Will Connolly received after egging Senator Fraser Anning at a Melbourne meeting of his party following the Christchurch massacre.

-However apart from the far-left and anarchists online Holt has not received the the type of media coverage she may have hoped for.
-Plus unlike Eggboy who only received a caution she has been charged with common assault and possession of Cannabis as she was found with a marijuana joint on her.
+However, apart from the far-left and anarchists online, Holt has not received the type of media coverage she may have hoped for.
+Plus, unlike Eggboy who only received a caution, she has been charged with common assault and possession of Cannabis as she was found with a marijuana joint on her.

 She was interviewed briefly by the media following her alleged attempted egging and said Morrison deserved it because of his policies on Manus Island.

-The fact that she looked like your typical leftist troublemaker, plus given what she was about to do but still had an illicit substance on her made her an object of mockery on the internet.
+The fact that she looked like your typical leftist troublemaker, plus her being about to do what she was about to do but still having an illicit substance on her, made her an object of mockery on the internet.
 Many unflatteringly compared her with Meg Griffin from the American TV show Family Guy.

 Her Facebook page showed that she was employed as casual at Cotton On clothing retailer.
-The company was approached for comment and stated they were launching an internal investigation ‘While individuals are entitled to hold their own opinions we do not condone this behaviour and it does not align with our company values’.
+Approached for comment, the company stated it was launching an internal investigation and that ‘while individuals are entitled to hold their own opinions we do not condone this behaviour and it does not align with our company values’.